Pakhomovskii/road-charging-stations-analyser/README.md

 *Route Coordinates:* Coordinates for the entire route are obtained from the Google Maps API, allowing the system to precisely analyze distances and locations.

 *Reachability Analysis:* The core of the algorithm lies in the calculate_reachability function.
-It checks whether the entire route is reachable by the electric vehicle, taking into account the current battery level and the maximum range.
+It checks whether the entire route is reachable by the electric vehicle (with the possibility of charging), taking into account the current battery level and the maximum range.
 If the route is not entirely reachable, the function identifies specific segments that are beyond the vehicle's range.

 *Database Logging:*  A crucial aspect is the interaction with a PostgreSQL database.
 The function saves information about each route calculation request, including the cities, road, whether the route is reachable, and details of any unreachable segments.
 This data is valuable for tracking user behavior, identifying popular routes, and analyzing the effectiveness of the system.